 What appeals to you?
 Do you fancy a small farm business, hobby farm, or homestead?
 Dig deep and do some soul searching.
 If you want to make a living farming, then you likely want to start a proper small farm and look at running it as a business.
 If you are retired or have other income and just want to farm on the side, for fun, then you want a hobby farm.
 Homesteaders usually set a goal of living self-sufficiently, but also run small businesses from their homesteads as well.

 Keep a notebook or computer file with notes and ideas as you read and talk to people about farming.
 What strikes your fancy?
 Do goats seem appealing as a potential farm animal?
 Do you like the idea of having a diversified farm, where you do a little bit of everything, or do you think you want to specialize in one item, perhaps an alternative crop or enterprise that is a bit off the beaten path?

 Allow yourself to dream.
 And, start making a design for a small farm.

 Plan Your Small Farm Business

 Starting a small farm might mean growing food for your own consumption, or just giving extra vegetables and eggs to family and friends.
-But it's likely that you will want to sell your farm products, whether at a farmers market, to restaurants, to local stores or regional distributors, to specialty food shops, or directly to consumers on the farm.
-There are many aspects to getting the business part of your small farm off the ground.
+But it is likely that you will want to sell your farm products, whether at a farmers market, to restaurants, to local stores or regional distributors, to specialty food shops, or directly to consumers on the farm.
+There are many ways to launch the business part of your small farm.
 Take it one step at a time, such as writing a business plan, securing grants, marketing your business, and creating a website.Continue to 5 of 5 below.

 05 of 05